About Us

 House Republicans shout down Deputy Attorney General Rosenstein in tense hearing

-During a hostile change with Representative Jim Jordan, considered one of Trump’s essential backers, Rosenstein accused him of a personal attack.
-“I am the deputy attorney trendy of the United States,” he said.
-“I’m responsible for responding to your worries as I even have.
+Rosenstein accused him of a personal attack during a heated exchange with Representative Jim Jordan, considered one of Trump’s essential backers.
+“I am the Deputy Attorney trendy of the United States,” he said.
+“I’m responsible for responding to your worries, as I have.
 I even have a team with me, sir.
-It’s only a fraction of the crew doing this work.
-“So your assertion that I’m in my view maintaining facts from you, seeking to disguise facts.”You’re the boss, Mr. Rosenstein,” Jordan interrupted.
-“That’s accurate,” Rosenstein snapped returned.
+Only a fraction of the crew is doing this work.
+“So you assert that I’m maintaining facts from you, seeking to disguise facts.”
+You’re the boss, Mr. Rosenstein,” Jordan interrupted.
+“That’s accurate,” Rosenstein snapped, returning.
 “And my task is to ensure that we respond to your issues.
 We have, sir.”
 “You do not want to offer Jeff Bezos a seven-year head start.”

 Attorney

-Hear what else Buffett has to mention
+Hear what else Buffett has to say

 Jordan later tried to guarantee the deputy lawyer general his criticism wasn’t private, to which Rosenstein answered, “Sometimes it feels that manner.”